Eco Rating El Remanso

 Here’s a split of our our waste distribution (in kg) for the year 2011:

-As you can see, only 6% of our waste is neither compostable, recyclable or re-usable.
-84% or our waste is organic and therefore either composted in our own composting station or send to a local pig-farm run by local neighbours.
+As you can see, only 6% of our waste is neither compo-stable, recyclable or re-usable.
+84% or our waste is organic and therefore either composted in our own composting station or send to a local pig-farm run by local neighbors.